southleft/altitude/README.md

 # Altitude

-Design System starter kit created by Southleft
+Design system created by Southleft.com

-## Quickstart
+## Run Storybook

 1. Run `yarn` to install the dependencies
-2. Run `yarn workspace sl-web-components start` or `yarn workspace sl-react start` to start each storybook environment
+2. Run `yarn workspace al-web-components start` or `yarn workspace al-react start` to start each storybook environment